crschmidt/cpp.ebikelibrary.org/content/posts/answers/why-do-you-do-this.md

 referral link to buy bikes.
 Rad eventually gave me referral bonuses for 90 of those people, meaning I had $4500 in RadPower Gift cards.

+A question I asked myself at that point: **What do I do with $4500 in gift cards to an e-bike retailer?**

-With $4500 in gift cards, I did the only sensible thing: Buy two more RadPower bikes, buying different shapes and styles of bikes with the goal of helping people find the bike that's right for them.
+I did the only sensible thing: Buy two more RadPower bikes, buying different shapes and styles of bikes with the goal of helping people find the bike that's right for them.